 During the past five years, the posted price for WTI has ranged from a low of \$26.19 per barrel in February 2016 to a high of \$113.39 per barrel in April 2011.
 The Henry Hub spot market price of natural gas has ranged from a low of \$1.49 per MMBtu in March 2016 to a high of \$8.15 per MMBtu in February 2014.
 Throughout 2015 and into 2016, the prices of crude oil and natural gas decreased dramatically due to over-supplied markets combined with weak and uncertain global demand.
-If the prices of oil and natural gas reserves may be materially and adversely affected.
+If the prices of oil and natural gas continue at current levels or decline further, our operations, financial condition and level of expenditures for the development of our oil and natural gas reserves may be materially and adversely affected.